MiaoDX/hand_in_homework/Computer_Graphics/Project/presentation/presentation.md

 * Collecting data
 * Training set for algorithms
 * Evaluating existing algorithms (extra testing set)
-* Integrating it with other platforms and provide potential improvements for current algorithms
+* Integrating it with other platforms and provide environments for training

 ***
 ## Synthetic computer vision & Computer Graphics

-Take advantage of existing advance in rending/texture/simulation ... technologies:
+Take advantage of existing technology advances in lighting, cameras, materials, shaders & textures, particles & visual effects ...

+. . .

-To be more specific, we concentrate on one of the most widely used game engine -- Unreal 4
+To be more specific, one of the most widely used game engine -- Unreal 4

+. . .

-And what's more, it is open-sourced.
+And, it is open-sourced (unlike Unity 3D)

-[It can generate highly `near-photo-realistic indoor scenes` and simulation of various physical movements]
+It can generate highly **near-photo-realistic indoor scenes** and simulate various physical movements.

 ***
 ## Beyond Graphics?

 The ML/DL/RL is an pretty hot area now, and we are expected to have the ability when we are seeking a job.

+. . .

 So, get our toes wet with it is worthy and this project can do some help to it.
 Especially the combination of virtual world with RL algorithms part.

+. . .

 Plus, it's interesting :)